-- 3. Mayor - 3.1 It is the role of the Mayor as the head of Councilto: - (a) carry out the responsibilities of their roles as described in sections 225 and - (b) 226.1, and Part VI.1 of the Municipal Act;
+3. Mayor

-- (c) represent and support the Council and its decisions in all matters; - (d) represent the City municipality at official functions; - (e) preside over all Council meetings, unless unavailable, in which case the Deputy Mayor will act as the presiding officer. - 3.2 The Mayor's Chain of Office will be worn only by the elected Mayor during Council meetings and special functions including official openings, parades, etc., at the Mayor's discretion.
+- 3.1 It is the role of the Mayor as the head of Councilto: - (a) carry out the responsibilities of their roles as described in sections 225 and 226.1, and Part VI.1 of the Municipal Act; - (b) represent and support Council and its decisions in all matters; - (c) represent the City at official functions; - (d) preside over all Council meetings, unless unavailable, in which case the Deputy Mayor will act as the presiding officer. - 3.2 The Mayor's Chain of Office will be worn only by the elected Mayor during Council meetings and special functions including official openings, parades, etc., at the Mayor's discretion.